Merkleize/pymatt/README.md

 If not using the container above, please see an [example of custom bitcoin.conf](https://github.com/Merkleize/docker/blob/master/bitcoin.conf) to work with the scripts in this repository.

+# Docs

+See the [docs](./docs) folder for high-level documentation on how to design smart contracts using MATT.

+As the framework is still in development, we recommend looking at the code examples below for developer documentation on using pymatt.

 # Case studies

 The `examples` folder contains some utility scripts to work with regtest bitcoin-core: